awsdocs/amazon-athena-user-guide/doc_source/tables-location-format.md

 The `LOCATION` in Amazon S3 specifies *all* of the files representing your table\.

 **Important**
 Athena reads *all* data stored in the Amazon S3 folder that you specify\.
 If you have data that you do *not* want Athena to read, do not store that data in the same Amazon S3 folder as the data that you do want Athena to read\.
 If you are leveraging partitioning, to ensure Athena scans data within a partition, your `WHERE` filter must include the partition\.
-For more information, see [Table Location and Partitions](#table-location-and-partitions)\.
+For more information, see [Table location and partitions](#table-location-and-partitions)\.

 When you specify the `LOCATION` in the `CREATE TABLE` statement, use the following guidelines:
 + Use a trailing slash\.